 Simplicity emphasizes content

 TED, and idea-based conferences like it, believe in unconventional ways of solving problems.
-That means looking for inspiration in different places, bringing smart people into the room together, as well as letting experts have their say in the plainest way possible — no jargon here, basically.
+That means looking for inspiration in different places, bringing smart people into the room together, and letting experts have their say in the plainest way possible—no jargon here, basically.
 The TED Talk within you is one that will make your highly complicated expertise seem simple to a general audience.
-The TED Talk within you will inspire other smart people with ideas and leave with their own “aha!” moment — as in, why hasn’t anyone thought of this before?
+The TED Talk within you will inspire other smart people with ideas and leave with their own “aha!” moment—as in, why hasn’t anyone thought of this before?

 Cloe Shasha, who works at TED, has found that in her own opinion, “The best speakers’ talks are the ones whose content is driven by what they do.
 The theme emerges out of one’s experience, work and goals in a way that tells a story.”